rpe/rpe.github.io/_drafts/canon-7d2.markdown

 ### Conclusion

+Canon's 7D Mark II is a great camera.
+The upgrades to the autofocus system and its continuous shooting speed make it a tremendous tool for sports photography.
-Canon's 7D Mark II is a great camera, but it's not for everyone.
-Landscape shooters will prefer full-frame options like the 6D or 5D Mark III.
+That said, it's not for everyone.
+Landscape shooters may prefer full-frame options like the 6D or 5D Mark III.
 For sports, though, it is no contest.
 The 7D Mark II rocks.